zootalures/fn/docs/operating/docker-swarm/README.md

 If you using externally deployed Redis and PostgreSQL cluster, you may skip to step 4.

-1. Build a multi-host network for Oracle Functions:
+1. Build a multi-host network for Fn:
 ```ShellSession
 $ docker network create --driver overlay --subnet=10.0.9.0/24 functions-network
 ````